w3c/wai-tutorials/source/forms/labels.html.erb.md

 #### Hiding the label element
 {:.ap}

-In the example below, a `<label>` element is provided to identify a form control within the code, but it is visually hidden to avoid redundancy for people who don't need it.
+In the example below, a `<label>` element is provided to identify a form control within the code, but it is visually hidden to avoid redundancy for users who can derive the purpose from the other visual cues.

 {::nomarkdown}
 <%= code_start %>